 After the interview, make your selection and notify the successful candidates.
-Set a date for training, either online or offline.
+Set a date for volunteer training, either online or offline.
 Some training can start online and then move onsite if in-person training is required.

 After the recruitment process, organize and prepare volunteers for their roles.
 There are several things to be done before the event, on event day, and after the event to manage volunteers effectively.
 Here are some ideas to consider:

 Create synergy between your staff and volunteers.
 Designate a central person who coordinates the volunteers and assigns them their respective tasks.
 If volunteers are to work with a staffer, let them know who they are working with.
 Alert your staff that they will be working with volunteers and give them guidelines on what they can assign to volunteers.
 To prepare for the event, give volunteers a dress code or provide kits in advance if they are to be in uniform.
 Also, specify arrival times on event day or login time if it is an online event.

 Brief volunteers again about the tasks for the day.
 Help them to see their role as an integral part of the event’s success and motivate them to give their best.
 Run volunteers through the event guidelines and best practices again, then assign each volunteer their specific tasks.
 If there is a no-show, make that up by using a “floater.”
 Ideally, you should plan to have additional volunteers on standby to fill the gap in such a situation.

 Debrief the attendees, show your appreciation for their work, and get feedback about their experience.
 Ask about the challenges they encountered and if they were able to achieve their goals.
 You can organize a small post-event party to appreciate them and give them other incentives you have in mind.
 You also need to review your data and measure ROI on volunteers.
 Consider whether it was worthwhile to recruit the volunteers and what you can do better to get the best from the program in the future.

 This is perhaps the simplest and most important way to show your appreciation.
 Take the time after each shift, opportunity, or event to say a personal thank you.
 If you can’t be there in person, spend some time composing a volunteer thank you note and promptly send it via email or a personal text message.
 To keep in touch with event volunteers, organize them into a group on a messaging platform or use your mobile event app so they can keep interacting with your organization and one another even after the event ends.
 If you organize recurring events, request long-term commitments from volunteers so you can save yourself the efforts of repeated recruitments in the future.

 Jordan Schwartz is president and co-founder of Pathable, an event app and website platform for conferences and tradeshows.
 He left academic psychology for the lure of software building, and spent 10 years at Microsoft leading the development of consumer-facing software.
 Frustrated with the conferences he attended there, he left Microsoft in 2007 with the goal of delivering more value and better networking opportunities through a next-generation conference app.
 Jordan moonlights as a digital nomad, returning often to his hometown of Seattle to tend his bee hives.